What’s On in Melbourne – April 2023

 Get yourself organised in April with a huge roundup of events happening in Melbourne and surrounds this month.

-Also coming up in April are the Autumn school Holidays (Saturday 9 April to Monday 25 April) and Easter (Friday 15 April to Monday 18 April).
-Because of the huge number of events happening during these two periods you'll find separate posts for Autumn school holiday events and activities in Melbourne CBD plus Easter events in Melbourne and surrounds.
+Also coming up in April are the Autumn school Holidays (Friday 7 April – Sunday 23 April) and Easter (Friday 7 April to Monday 10 April) Because of the huge number of events happening during these two periods, you'll find separate posts for Autumn school holiday events and activities in Melbourne CBD plus Easter events in Melbourne and surrounds.

 The rest of the month still offers fantastic family fun – so check out the best events below!

 This post is updated regularly, so check back in to see what’s on in Melbourne today, this weekend as well as what’s happening for the whole month.

 what's on this month in Melbourne – Table of contents